Why This Recipe Works

 Kosher salt and freshly ground black pepper

 Place cashews in a small cast iron skillet over medium heat.
 Toast until fragrant and lightly browned, about 4 minutes.
-Transfer a medium bowl.
+Transfer to a medium bowl.
 Add onion, pineapple, and cilantro; toss to combine.
 Set aside.

 Thinly slice duck, halving any long strips into bite-size pieces.
 Add duck into bowl with pineapple mixture.
 Pour on dressing and toss to combine.
 Transfer to plates and serve immediately.